Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Did Kid Rock's concert really only sell 200 tickets?

-According to reports that went viral on Reddit's r/Music in March 2026, a Kid Rock concert at the MAGA Festival reportedly sold approximately 200 tickets at a venue designed for thousands of attendees, and the event was facing possible cancellation due to low sales.
+That's what the reports say.
+It went viral on Reddit's r/Music in March 2026 — about 200 tickets at a venue designed for thousands, with the event facing possible cancellation due to low sales.

 Why did ticket sales for Kid Rock's concert reportedly flop?

-The most likely explanation is audience mismatch.
-Kid Rock's brand has shifted from mainstream rock/rap to political figure over the past decade.
-His core music fans from the 'Bawitdaba' era aren't necessarily the same demographic attending political festivals, and the political audience isn't necessarily buying concert tickets.
-When your brand becomes primarily political, your addressable concert audience shrinks dramatically.
+Audience mismatch.
+His brand shifted from mainstream rock/rap to political figure over the past decade.
+The 'Bawitdaba' fans aren't necessarily the same people going to political festivals, and the political crowd isn't necessarily buying concert tickets.
+When your brand goes primarily political, your addressable concert audience shrinks hard.

 Is Kid Rock still making music?